esabelhaus/100-days-of-code/log.md

 **Thoughts**: I need to focus less on politics, and more on how I can help those in need. #FuckTrump

 **Link(s) to work**: [SabelhausHwTwo](https://github.com/esabelhaus-homework/SabelhausHwTwo)

+### Day 19: Jan 21, 2017

+**Today's Progress**: the text processing is still working, but slow going as it is doing an iterative comparison loop on each word.
+I've either got to paralellize it, or consider modifying my algorithm.

+**Thoughts**: could go the recursive route here, or possibly hash the comparison words and use boolean comparison on the hash.
+A little more memory intensive, but it will rapidly increase the process as it would be only one iterative loop, rather than running an exponential route as I currently am

+**Link(s) to work**: [secret-octo-dubstep](https://github.com/esabelhaus/secret-octo-dubstep)